sara-nl/spiderdocs/source/Pages/aghub/agh_installing_software.rst

 The AGH is a unique environment, as there is no direct internet connection.

-In general, to install software, one can upload a package to the AGH through the research drive, and then install it using standard approaches.
+To install software, one can upload a package to the AGH through the research drive (see :ref:`_agh_research_drive`), and then install it using standard approaches.

 However, some software packages require large number of dependencies, which can be a hassle to install.
 Conda is a recommended method for installing such software